envi/olesia-khomchyn.github.io/docs/PurchaseOrders.md

 }
 ```

-## Get the list of purchase order items for the specified purchase order
+## Get the list of Purchase Order Items for the specified Purchase Order

 ### <span style="color: #F05D30">Path</span>
 GET /odata/PurchaseOrders({purchaseOrderId})/purchaseOrderItems

 ### <span style="color: #F05D30">Description</span>
-Returns the paged list of the existing purchase order items within purchase order specified by ID.
+Returns the paged list of the existing Purchase Order Items within the Purchase Order specified by ID.
 You can filter the results by the strict match using the ```$filter``` parameter–entity eq ‘string’.
 Or filter the results by the partial match using ```$filter```=contains parameter–contains(entity, ‘string’).

 ### <span style="color: #F05D30">Request parameters</span>
 |  <div style="width:200px">Parameter</div>  |  <div style="width:380px">Explanation</div>  |